PGuti/deploy_exo/README.md

 There are some stuff missing from this project.
 - There is no authentification.
 This means that everyone that can query the model can change the model as well, which is not what we would like in a production setup
 - The way we create the model today make import/testing super heavy.
 We may want to rework this part.
 Maybe with an "init" endpoint?
+- There hasn't been any speed / load tests.